-Pat Perez is an twelve-year PGA Tour veteran and one of the most unique personalities in the game of golf.
-Perez was born in Phoenix, raised in San Diego and made his way back to the desert after finishing with medalist honors at Q-school late 2001, resulting in a PGA Tour card in 2002—something he's maintained every year since.
+Pat Perez is a 14-year PGA Tour veteran and one of the most unique personalities in the game of golf.
+Perez was born in Phoenix, raised in San Diego and made his way back to the desert after finishing with medalist honors at Q-school late 2001, resulting in a PGA Tour card in 2002—something he’s maintained every year since.

 Perez has earned over $17M in prize money as year fifteen is underway.
 His lone win came in 2009 when taking the 50th Bob Hope Classic hosted by Arnold Palmer in La Quinta, California.
 To date he has four second place finishes and forty-three overall top tens.
 His best finish of 2015 was T4 and the AT&T Pebble Beach National Pro-Am, where he and his partner Michael Lund won the pro-am portion of the event.

 Perez is a graduate of Torrey Pines High School in Del Mar, California.
 During his senior year won the Junior World title at Torrey Pines, besting Tiger Woods by eight strokes.
 Perez also won the 1993 Maxfli PGA Junior two weeks later at Pinehurst.